zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

 | **File** | **Location in 3.x** | **Location in 4.x** |
 | --- | --- | --- |
 | Custom SQL scripts | lcp/backup/script/{ENV}/ | backup/configs/{ENV}/scripts/ |

+## Known Limitations

+The new stack does not contain a docker-compose file to spin up a local environment.
+However, we're planning a much better local development experience in the future.

 ## Additional Information